 Our commercialization strategy in the United States advocates for coverage and reimbursement for gammaCore under payors' pharmacy benefit.
-This pathway may allow patients to obtain our therapy through payment of a co-payment rather than being personally responsible for the costs of our product until meeting an annual deductible.
-While some commercial payors may provide coverage under their pharmacy benefit plans, other third-party payors, including government health programs and private insurers, may not be willing or able to cover gammaCore under pharmacy benefit plans, which are often limited to coverage of prescription drug products.
+Third-party payors, including government health programs and private insurers, may not be willing or able to cover gammaCore under pharmacy benefit plans, which are often limited to coverage of prescription drug products.
 For example, Medicare's voluntary pharmacy benefit, Medicare Part D, limits coverage under this benefit to prescription drugs, biologicals, and supplies used in the delivery of insulin, but does not cover medical devices like gammaCore or its supplies.

 To obtain coverage and reimbursement from Medicare and any other third-party payor that will not cover gammaCore under a pharmacy benefit, we may be required to seek coverage and reimbursement as a medical device or item of durable medical equipment.
+Obtaining coverage under an alternative benefit model may require us to modify our commercialization strategy, our distribution model, our pricing, our products, and our operations.
 If needed to obtain third-party payor coverage and reimbursement under an alternative benefit, these potential changes may entail numerous risks, including increased operating expenses, requirements to comply with healthcare regulatory laws, the loss of or delay in obtaining revenue, and uncertainty in our ability to successfully implement the modifications.
-The failure to obtain recognition by third-party payors under the pharmacy benefit model could require us to modify our commercialization strategy, our distribution model, our pricing, and our operations, any of which could have a material adverse effect on the sales of gammaCore and the results of our operations.
+The failure to obtain recognition by third-party payors under the pharmacy benefit model could have a material adverse effect on the sales of gammaCore and the results of our operations.